Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Transition To Winter

-Samhain is deeply rooted in the cyclical rhythms of Nature, but carries many practical protection significance as well!
+Samhain is deeply rooted in nature’s cyclical rhythms, but it reminds us of practical or mundane protections as well.
 As the temperatures outside dropped, communities faced the challenge of surviving the freezing cold Winter months again.

 Samhain became associated with death due to the slaughter of animals and because Samhain marked the beginning of Winter and the end of the summer season.
 As a result, Samhain became associated with ghosts, spirits, certain types of Fae, black magic, communing with the dead, and feasts.